Political Appointees in the Biden-Harris Administration

 Doralicia "Allie" Aguilera

-Chief of Staff, Office of Legislation and Congressional Affair
+Chief of Staff, Office of Legislation and Congressional Affairs

 For over a decade Allie has been in operations, management, policy, and communications within government and nonprofits.
 Most recently, Allie supported Domestic appointments during the Biden-Harris transition.
 During the 2020 election cycle Allie served as deputy chief operating officer of Kamala Harris for the People and as a youth vote expert for various national voting organizations.
 She was previously a higher education and health care advocate at young adult non-profit Young Invincibles.
 Allie served at the U.S. Department of Transportation during President Barack Obama's second term and prior to that worked on racial and gender equity issues in the office of the Mayor of New York City.
 Allie has extensive experience in campaigns and elections at the federal, state, and local levels and began her career at the Democratic National Committee.
 She is a proud immigrant and Virginian and a graduate of the University of Virginia.